 Pamela has been a President of the Teddington, Hampton and Parkfields (450Q) Division of St John Ambulance since 1999, and in 2009 Her Majesty the Queen sanctioned her admission as a Serving Sister in the Order of St John.

-Pamela will be greatly missed by the team, however she will still be on hand for advice and support and shall be attending our larger events.
+Pamela is greatly missed by the team, however, she will still be on hand for advice and support and shall be attending our larger events.

-As from 1st June 2019, we are pleased to welcome Simon Douglas Lane as our new Chairman.
+From 1st June 2019, we welcomed Simon Douglas Lane as our new Chairman.